-For example, suppose Set Speed A is 3300 Hertz and Remote Speed is at 3960 Hertz.
-The controller is currently controlling the engine at 3300 Hertz (Set Speed A), when Remote Speed is selected as the active target speed.
+For example, suppose Set Speed A is 3300 Hertz and Set Speed B is 3960 Hertz.
+The controller is currently controlling the engine at 3300 Hertz (Set Speed A), when Set Speed B is selected as the active target speed.
 It is desired that the new speed of 3960 be reached in precisely 2 seconds.
-The following formula determines the value needed by Accel Rate to increase the engine speed from Set Speed A to Remote Speed in 2 seconds.
+The following formula determines the value needed by Accel Rate to increase the engine speed from Set Speed A to Set Speed B in 2 seconds.

-[(Remote Speed) - (Set Speed A)] / (N seconds) = accel_rate_value in Hertz per second
+[(Set Speed B) - (Set Speed A)] / (N seconds) = accel_rate_value in Hertz per sec.
 [3960 - 3300] / 2 = 330 Hertz per second

-3.17 Decel Rate (optional)
+3.16 Decel Rate (optional)

-The Decel Rate specifies how fast the controller should decrease the engine's speed when a new lower target speed is made active.
-The parameter value is specified in MPU (magnetic pickup) Hertz per second based on the following formula.
+The Decel Rate specifies how fast the controller should decrease the engine's speed when a new, lower target speed is made active.
+The unit in which the parameter value is specified and the formula for calculating decel rate value is the same as for accel rate parameter (see Parameter 3.15).